Breadcrumb

 Test Overview

 A urine culture is a test to find germs (such as bacteria) in the urine that can cause an infection.
-Urine in the bladder is normally sterile.
-This means it does not contain any bacteria or other organisms (such as fungi).
-But bacteria can enter the urethra and cause a urinary tract infection (UTI).
+Bacteria can enter through the urethra and cause a urinary tract infection (UTI).

 Why It Is Done